-RJ Lee Group has long pioneered the development of asbestos analysis methodologies.
-Dr. Richard J. Lee was a member of the EPA’s peer-review panel contributing to development of the Yamate method and served on the EPA’s committee that drafted the transmission electron microscopy (TEM) analytical method for the Asbestos-Containing Materials in Schools rule promulgated by EPA in 1987 under the Asbestos Hazard Emergency Response Act (AHERA) regulation.
+Our experts have developed a new method for vermiculite analysis that grew from our long history with asbestos analysis.
+Dr. Richard J. Lee, founder of RJ Lee Group, was a member of the EPA’s peer-review panel contributing to development of the Yamate method for asbestos, and served on the EPA’s committee that drafted the transmission electron microscopy (TEM) analytical method for the Asbestos-Containing Materials in Schools rule.
+This rule was promulgated by the EPA in 1987 under the Asbestos Hazard Emergency Response Act (AHERA) regulation.

-Given RJ Lee Group’s extensive knowledge and experience in characterizing asbestos, these calls to action prompted its experts to again advance testing technology for asbestos by developing LAB.055.1*.
-This was the first method validated and certified by NYS DOH to be capable of accurately detecting and quantifying low levels of asbestos in SOF-V. Most recently, the state has approved a less rigorous method, 198.8.
+Given RJ Lee Group’s extensive knowledge and experience in characterizing asbestos, these calls to action prompted its experts to again advance testing technology for asbestos by developing LAB.055.1*, the first method validated and certified by NYS DOH to be capable of accurately detecting and quantifying low levels of asbestos in spray-on fireproofing containing vermiculite, or SOF-V. Most recently, the state has approved a less rigorous method, 198.8.

 LAB.055.1 is the only method that can be used as an alternative to 198.8.
 In addition, RJ Lee Group is the only laboratory accredited by NYS DOH to perform the LAB.055.1 method.
-Lab.055.1 is the only approved method capable of distinguishing between regulated and unregulated asbestos thereby avoiding “false positives” that result from including non-regulated minerals in the final asbestos content or false negatives from lack of dissolution of the vermiculite.
+This analysis is the only approved method capable of distinguishing between regulated and unregulated asbestos, thereby avoiding “false positives” that can result when non-regulated minerals are found in the final asbestos content, or false negatives stemming from lack of dissolution of the vermiculite.

 What’s Needed Now